 16.3.
 Lack of accessibility in voting procedures.
 The electoral law in Portugal does not foresee alternative ways for persons with disabilities to cast their vote (i.e. through electronic voting or ballot papers in Braille); it only foresees the possibility of the elector to be accompanied by a personal assistant of his/her choice, who exerts the right to vote in his/her place.
 Even if this system allows blind people to vote, it compromises the right to a free and secret vote.
 On the other hand, there is no specific regulation to ensure the accessibility of pooling stations and in spite of the recommendations made by the National Election Commission, conditions of physical accessibility are not always ensured, which prevents some people with physical impairments from exercising the right to vote.
 Moreover, the dissemination of information materials in accessible formats during electoral campaigns is scarce since these materials are often made available only in the final stages of the campaigns and are poorly advertised and distributed.
-The absence of specific regulations guaranteeing the accessibility of this information leads to situations of discrimination in the exercise of free and informed voting.
+The absence of specific regulations in the exercise of free and informed voting.